RICH AND POOR TUDORS

 Chimneys were also a luxury in Tudor times, although they became more common.

-In Tudor England carpets were a luxury only the richest people could afford.
-They were too expensive to put on the floor!
+In Tudor England carpets were a luxury only rich people could afford.
+Usually they were too expensive to put on the floor!
 Instead they were hung on the wall or over tables.
 People covered the floors with rushes, reeds or straw, which they strew with sweet smelling herbs.
-Once a month the floor covering was changed.

-In the 16th century prosperous people lit their homes with beeswax candles.
+In the 16th century rich people lit their homes with beeswax candles.
 However they were expensive.

 Rich Tudors were also fond of gardens.
 Many had mazes, fountains and topiary (hedges cut into shapes).